ChristianSiegert/panoptikos/README.md

 ## Introduction

 Panoptikos is an image viewer for Reddit.
-This repo contains a new, experimental, version I'm working on.
+This repository contains a new, experimental, version I'm working on.
+You can play around with it at http://experimental.panoptikos.com/.

 The server-side code is written in Go, the client-side heavily relies on JavaScript.
+The JavaScript library of my choice is Google's Closure Library.

 Once the biggest problems are fixed and the most requested features are added, this version will replace the current version of Panoptikos running at http://panoptikos.com/.